 Certificate Verification DV SSL/TLS Server Certificate The authority of the requester is verified by using one or more of the procedures listed in section 3.2.2.4. of the Baseline Requirements.
 OV SSL/TLS Server Certificates The request is verified using a Reliable Method of Communication, in accordance with section 3.2.5 of the Baseline Requirements.
-OSU Server Certificates DigiCert verifies that the requester is a duly authorized representative of the organization as an employee, partner, member, agent, etc., and is authorized to act on behalf of the organization.
-EV Certificates The request is verified in accordance with section 11.8.3 of the EV Guidelines.
+EV Certificates The request is verified in accordance with section 11.8 of the EV Guidelines.
 Object Signing Certificates If the Certificate names an organization, the requester's contact information is verified with an authoritative source within the applicant's organization using a Reliable Method of Communication.
 The contact information is then used to confirm the authenticity of the certificate request.
 Adobe Signing Certificates If the Certificate names an organization, the requester's contact information is verified with an authoritative source within the applicant's organization using a Reliable Method of Communication.
 The contact information is then used to confirm the authenticity of the certificate request.
+S/MIME Certificates Validation of authority is completed according to section 3.2.6 and section 3.2.2 of the S/MIME Baseline Requirements.
 Level 1 Client Certificates Personal (email Certificates) and Enterprise (email Certificates) The authority of the request is verified through the email address listed in the Certificate or with a person who has technical or administrative control over the domain or the email address to be listed in the Certificate.
+Client Certificates Levels 2, 3 and 4 Certificates The organization named in the Certificate confirms to DigiCert or an RA that the individual is authorized to obtain the Certificate.
+The organization is required to request revocation of the Certificate when that affiliation ends.